iocafe/iocom/examples/candy/readme.txt

 By default the application connects to any server which sends "lighthouse" multicasts.
 Only DHCP configuration makes sense for WiFi camera, static IP interface configuration is disabled.

+Beewrap is the PCB to run ESP32 for this example

 ESP32 specific
 ***************